 Disclosure/Code Description/Accounting Metric Response

 401 EMPLOYMENT

 401-1 NEW EMPLOYEE HIRES AND EMPLOYEE TURNOVER Hires Turnover

 Rate # Rate

 Age Group

 Under 30 233 3.3% 125 1.8%

 30-50 341 4.8% 255 3.6%

 Over 50 61 0.86% 164 2.3%

 Gender

 Female 209 3.0% 191 2.7%

 Male 426 6.0% 353 5.0%

 Region

 Canada 169 2.4% 227 3.2%

 United States 425 6.0% 266 3.8%

 Caribbean 41 0.58% 51 0.72%

 TOTAL 635 9.0% 544 7.7%

-Rates are calculated using total employee count at end of reporting period.
-Turnover is calculated by excluding summer students, co-op students and temporary storm workers.
+Rates are calculated using total employee count at end of reporting Turnover is calculated by excluding summer students, co-op studen

-401-2 BENEFITS PROVIDED TO FULL-TIME EMPLOYEES THAT ARE NOT PROVIDED TO TEMPORARY OR PART-TIME EMPLOYEES Emera companies provide a comprehensive range of insurance, disability insurance, parental leave, welln company and are in compliance with local jurisdiction ness programs, pension plans and
+401-2 BENEFITS PROVIDED TO FULL-TIME EMPLOYEES THAT ARE NOT PROVIDED TO TEMPORARY OR PART-TIME EMPLOYEES Emera companies provide a comprehensive range of binsurance, disability insurance, parental leave, wellness company and are in compliance with local jurisdictions s programs, pension plans and

-401-3 PARENTAL LEAVE Parental leave with employment position security u pon return from leave is offered to all full-time Emera er nployees.
+401-3 PARENTAL LEAVE Parental leave with employment position security upo n return from leave is offered to all full-time Emera er nployees.

 403 OCCUPATIONAL HEALTH AND SAFETY

-403-1 OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM Emera Inc. implemented a Safety Management Syst industry regulatory authorities, and safety associat Electricity Canada, Pipeline and Hazardous Materia Occupational Health & Safety regulators and ISO 45 ions, including: the Canadian Ene Is Safety Administration (PHMSA ergy Regulator (CER), A merican Petroleum In stitute API 1170,
+403-1 OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM Emera Inc. implemented a Safety Management System industry regulatory authorities, and safety association Electricity Canada, Pipeline and Hazardous Materials Society Occupational Health & Safety regulators and ISO 4500. ns, including: the Canadian End Safety Administration (PHMSA 01. ergy Regulator (CER), A), Occupational Safety 8 merican Petroleum In & Health Association, stitute API 1170, provincial

-The Emera SMS applies to Emera Inc. and its affiliat Corporate Safety Policy that is kept updated and is companies have deve eloped a
+The Emera SMS applies to Emera Inc. and its affiliate group of companies.
+Emera and each of the operating companies have developed a Corporate Safety Policy that is kept updated and is signed off by the affiliate CEO or General Manager.

-Work activities of contractors are addressed in the SMS within the Contractor Safet y Management Program (CSMP).
+Work activities of contractors are addressed in the SM IS within the Contractor Safet / Management Program (CSMP).